georgeklaus/se-assignment-2-introduction-to-software-engineering-georgeklaus/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering:  Software engineering is a branch of engineering that involves the systematic application of engineering approaches to the development of software.
-Its goal is to produce high-quality software that is reliable, efficient, maintainable, and meets user requirements.

-What is software engineering, and how does it differ from traditional programming?
-Software Development Life Cycle (SDLC):Software engineering is a branch of engineering that involves the systematic application of engineering approaches to the development of software.
-Its goal is to produce high-quality software that is reliable, efficient, maintainable, and meets user requirements.

-Traditional programming is the act of writing code to create software programs.
-It involves translating problem requirements into executable computer instructions using a programming language.

-Software Engineering uses a systematic, disciplined approach with formal methodologies and processes to manage the entire lifecycle of software development, but traditional programming focuses primarily on the coding aspect, often without a structured approach to the broader software development lifecycle (Aitken & Ilango, 2013).

-Explain the various phases of the Software Development Life Cycle.
-Provide a brief description of each phase.
-(The Agile model is characterized by its iterative and incremental approach to software development, emphasizing flexibility and adaptability.
-In Agile, projects are divided into continuous cycles of planning, executing, and evaluating, typically managed through frameworks like Scrum or Kanban.
-This model fosters frequent collaboration with customers and stakeholders, allowing for quick iterations and feedback-driven improvements.
-Documentation in Agile focuses more on working software over comprehensive documentation, with an emphasis on delivering value to the customer with each iteration.
-On the other hand, the Waterfall model follows a more sequential approach, with distinct phases such as Planning, Requirements, Design, Implementation, Testing, Deployment, and Maintenance.
-Each phase must be completed before moving to the next, resulting in a more rigid structure where changes are difficult to implement once a phase is completed.
-Waterfall places greater emphasis on thorough documentation at each stage, aiming to capture requirements and design decisions upfront.
-While Agile promotes early detection and mitigation of risks through continuous feedback, risks in Waterfall may not be apparent until later phases, potentially leading to costly changes (Balaji & Murugaiyan, 2012). )

-Compare and contrast the Agile and Waterfall models of software development.
-What are the key differences, and in what scenarios might each be preferred?
-Requirements Engineering:

-What are some ethical issues that software engineers might face?
-How can software engineers ensure they adhere to ethical standards in their work?
-Submission Guidelines:
-Your answers should be well-structured, concise, and to the point.
-Provide real-world examples or case studies wherever possible.
-Cite any references or sources you use in your answers.
-Submit your completed assignment by [due date].